rossettifla/HRPythonproject/README.md

 The project repo includes the following files:

 > Requirements.txt - Include the packages necessary to run the program.

 > HR Dataset.CSV - Data set utilized for the project

 > Genderdifferencesproject.ipynb - Project Completed.

 Project Requirements:

 Feature 1 Read data - Read data from a csv file.

 Feature 2 - Manipulate and clean your data: Converted Date of Hire to date format to extract the year of hire (this data will be used later in a chart).
 Calculated tenure from Date of Hire and calculated age from Date of Birth.
-Feature 2: Use custom functions or lambdas to perform specific operations to clean or manipulate your data, return those values, then use them in other parts of your project.

 Note: Project plan included for feature 2 verify if the employee is active or terminated – I noticed that the data set already has employee status.
 So I decided to change to the feature described above.

 Feature 3 -  Analyze your data: Counted number of males and females per employment status, calculated average of salary, tenure, and age per gender.
 Utilized groupby function for calculations.